Skip to main content

 What should I do if my HVAC system is damaged in a storm?

-2. Document damage - photograph all visible damage for insurance claims
+2. Document everything.
+Photograph all visible damage from multiple angles for insurance.

-Professional assessment prevents additional damage and make sures safe operation.
+Professional assessment prevents additional damage and makes sure the system is safe to operate.

 Does homeowner’s insurance cover storm damage to HVAC systems?